Cafeausoul logo

 In the majestic mountains carved by the Wind, we see that what is removed will reveal the core essence of who we are.
 “All of life will not change you; it evolves as a way to unmask you.”
 You will discover the germinating power of life in the silence where a thousand seeds are becoming the landscape of spring.

 In the Sumerian story of Gilgamesh, the mighty Winds come to the hero’s aid when he goes into the Cedar Forest to wrestle evil Humbaba.
 Resembling our image of a devil, Humbaba is clearly something more.
 Our disowned power in here can take the form of the Shadow out there.
-Releasing or acknowledging this power reveals our te or authentic nature.
-Even in sleep something urges our authentic nature forward.

 If the Shadow could describe its creation, it is echoed in Humbaba’s words when Gilgamesh takes hold of him: “A mother who would have brought me into the world, I did not know one.
 A father who would have raised me - I did not know one.
 The mountain begat me - You, you will raise me.”
-In the mountain of awareness, the Shadow is that side of us that we raised unwittingly, each time we denied our growing power to be real.
-Since we refuse to acknowledge this power as being our own, it often takes on the face of our enemy.

 The Jinn offers his powers to Aladdin when he is released from the lamp, and similarly, Humbaba tells Gilgamesh how he will serve him.
 When we meet the Shadow through our conflicts with others, we have the opportunity to tap a tremendous power that can make us whole and integrated.
-Like Luke Skywalker confronting Darth Vader to find that it is his father, we can unmask the fearful enemy and in doing so, we recognize a valuable part of ourselves.

 We spend one third of our lives asleep, where we are led toward a time of turning inward, to unleash our greater potential.

 Many myths describe cycles where the hero must solve a series of puzzles.
 We see this evolutionary aspect in the cryptic cycles of dreams as the setting morphs into a different landscape.
 Freud believed that dreams only appeared cryptic as a way to allow transformative information beyond the walls of our defense mechanisms.
-Understanding the puzzling nature of our dreams allows us to uncover clues about ourselves.
-These clues can move us beyond a state of crisis onto the pathway of our destiny.
-Like the cyclical power of autumn, dreaming regenerates us in the same way.

 In the Arthurian tales, the Fisher King initiates Percival in the discovery of his destiny, and led by Merlin, King Arthur approaches the mysterious Lake to retrieve his sword, Excalibur.
 Understanding our dreams, and by solving a puzzle, we see how our mythical heroes discover the truth about their real nature.

-Dreams allow us to hear the voice of a guiding source within that is always active.
-Our potential power is reflected in how Humbaba tells Gilgamesh: “I will build your palace.”
 We may hide our unacknowledged inner life, but our efforts are no match for the Winds of renewal.
 “To discover the future potential of something, we must come to terms with what must pass.”

 Gilgamesh travels through a Cedar Forest to meet the Shadow, and we see a similar terrain in American Indian culture.
 Shamans traverse forests to discover the broken taboos that allow for the activation of healing.
 Dreams often shed light on our te or our authentic nature.
-We encounter the trials that will release us from the taboos that we unwittingly create.
-In nature, the idea of positive and negative have little distinction, other than how the negative incites the positive into expression.

 In fairy tales, the Forest becomes a place of danger, trials and initiation.
 It is always a place to overcome fear and unmask the Shadow.
 In all myths, the whirlwind portrays a transformative power.
 It allows Gilgamesh to fell the Forest where the Wind is the evolutionary mechanism that tears things down.